Equidistribution of partial coverings from closed geodesics: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Peter Humphries, Sanghyun Kim, Nhat Minh Doan and Tien-Cuong Dinh for useful discussions related to the topic of this paper.
+The authors would like to thank Peter Humphries, Sanghyun Kim, Nhat Minh Doan, Tien-Cuong Dinh and Johannes Bartenschlager for useful discussions related to the topic of this paper.
+We would also like to give a special thanks to the referee for his/her comments which raised the level of the paper.
 The second named author was partially supported by the National University of Singapore academic research grant A-8000989-00-00.